Veams/component-skip-nav/README.md

 When published on bower you can install the  by executing:

-1. `veams install veams- skip-nav`
+1. `veams install veams-component skip-nav`
-2. `bower install veams--skip-nav --save`

 -----------